EasyBrizy/builder/packages/eslint-config/README.md

 Note that `"extends"` applies string[] of configs

-### If you need to override config, for example add specified rules for your project you can add them in `.eslintrc.js` file
+### If you need to override config, for example add specified rules for your project you can add them in `.eslintrc` file

 ```
 module.exports = {